dgbowl/tomato/docs/source/usage.rst

     While "live" *job* data is available in the *job* folder in pickled form, accessing those files directly is not supported and may lead to race conditions and crashes.
-    If you need an up-to-date data archive, request a :ref:`snapshot <data snapshotting>`.
+    If you need an up-to-date data archive, request a :ref:`snapshot <snapshotting>`.
     If you need the current status of a *device*, probe the responsible driver process.